Ido-Saroka/Postgres/Security/README.md

 - **Ensure Proper Ownership**:
   - Avoid granting object ownership to regular users to prevent privilege escalation.

+- **Revoke Public Schema Access**:
+  - Ensure `public` has no default access to schemas, tables, or functions.
+  - Remove `CREATE` and `USAGE` privileges from the `public` schema to prevent unauthorized object creation (`CVE-2018-1058`) and table viewing.
+  - Revoke the ability to connect to the database unless explicitly required.
+  - Restrict access to system catalogs like `pg_proc` and `pg_get_functiondef()`.

 ## 5. **Access Control & Privilege Management**

 - **Grant Only Necessary Privileges**:
   - Create roles with minimal privileges (`CONNECT`, `SELECT`, etc.).
   - Ensure users do not own objects unless explicitly required.
 - **Implement Role-Based Login Restrictions**:
-  - Use roles without login capabilities for privilege management.
+  - Use roles without login capabilities for privilege management ("basic_user")
   - Create login-enabled roles that inherit necessary permissions.
 - **Revoke Unnecessary Privileges**:
   - Remove privileges that allow users to see other roles (`pg_roles`).